tomsherborne/tomsherborne.github.io/_pages/about.md

 I'm also part of the [CDT in Data Science](http://datascience.inf.ed.ac.uk) and [EdinburghNLP](https://edinburghnlp.inf.ed.ac.uk/).
 Previously, I was an intern at Siri Cambridge and I completed the MPhil in Computer Science at [The Computer Lab](https://www.cst.cam.ac.uk) -- working with [Ann Copestake](https://www.cl.cam.ac.uk/~aac10/) on multimodal semantics.
 My undergrad was at [UCL EEE](https://www.ucl.ac.uk/electronic-electrical-engineering/) -- working with [Polina Bayvel](https://www.ucl.ac.uk/electronic-electrical-engineering/people/prof-polina-bayvel) on hardware optimisation for optical signal processing.

-I’m interested in natural language understanding, machine learning, croissants and keeping up my 1000 day duolingo streak.
-I plan to complete my PhD in 2023 and then I will be on the job market.
-Ping me if you are looking for a new research colleague interested in NLU, robust evaluation of modelling, sane engineering in Python and multi-lingual approaches to human-computer interfaces.
+I’m interested in natural language understanding, croissants and keeping up a >1000 day duolingo streak.

+__Hire me!__:I plan to complete my PhD in early 2023 and then I will be on the job market.
+Ping me if you are looking for a new research colleague interested in NLU, OOD generalisation and latent structure in NLP, sane engineering in Python and multi-lingual approaches to human-computer interfaces.